jkmind-set/jkm-cka-2026/README.md

 # jkm-cka-2026
-my advice on clearing cka-2026.
-These are questions and their solutions which I prepared for the exam.
-I cannot claim the same would come, but understanding these specific concepts, and be able to fix scenarios swiftly is the key to crack this exam.
-Good Luck!
+My advice on clearing CKA-2026: These are questions and their solutions which I prepared for the exam.
+Please note that these exact questions may not appear on the actual exam, but understanding these specific concepts is important.
+Being able to fix scenarios swiftly is the key to cracking this exam.
+Good luck!